Condorcet method

+Condorcet methods are recommended by the Equal Vote Coalition under the name Ranked Robin.

 Summary

 In a contest between candidates A, B and C using the preferential-vote form of Condorcet method, a head-to-head race is conducted between each pair of candidates.
 A and B, B and C, and C and A. If one candidate is preferred over all others, they are the Condorcet Winner and winner of the election.

 Because of the possibility of the Condorcet paradox, it is possible, but unlikely, that a Condorcet winner may not exist in a specific election.
 This is sometimes called a Condorcet cycle or just cycle and can be thought of as Rock beating Scissors, Scissors beating Paper, and Paper beating Rock.
 Various Condorcet methods differ in how they resolve such a cycle.
-(Note that most elections do not have cycles.
-See Condorcet paradox#Likelihood of the paradox for estimates.)
+(Most elections do not have cycles.
+See Condorcet paradox#Likelihood for estimates.)
 If there is no cycle, all Condorcet methods elect the same candidate and are operationally equivalent.